apache/spark/docs/apache-airflow/installation/index.rst

 * Users who are familiar with Containers and Docker stack and understand how to build their own container images.
 * Users who understand how to install providers and dependencies from PyPI with constraints if they want to extend or customize the image.
-* Users who now how to create deployments using Docker by linking together multiple docker containers and maintaining such deployments.
+* Users who know how to create deployments using Docker by linking together multiple docker containers and maintaining such deployments.

 **What are you expected to handle**